 - Other key assumptions are applied over the 30-year projection include inflation 2.2% p.a., and interest costs 3.5% p.a.

-- It is assumed the amalgamated entity will be able to halve (-50%) its operating expenses (opex) and capital expenditure (capex) relative to the status quo model.
+- It is assumed the amalgamated entity will be able to halve (-53%) its operating expenses (opex).
 That is simply implausible.
 If operating costs can be achieved they would more likely be in the range of zero to 10 per cent, but even this is unlikely given the government’s assurance that no jobs would be lost as a result of the amalgamation.
 The WICS model also makes manual adjustments to assume local authorities will need significantly higher levels of capital investment over the next 30 years than is currently estimated by local authorities.

 - “as with renewal and replacement investment, WICS also assumed that capital costs for councils would increase by 1% more than inflation over the 30-year horizon and match inflation for the amalgamated entities.”.
 (Page 53) In other words, an assumption has been made that the amalgamated entity will have access to cheaper finance that the individual councils who will pay 100 percentage points more.
 Arguably lower funding costs could be achieved without having to restructure if central government made debt available to local councils at or near its own borrowing rate.
 Assuming a higher cost of debt for local councils clearly leads to a recommendation favouring amalgamation.